 Well, I'm no longer a working stiff - I'm now a financially independent man of leisure...

-And I have to say - I think the lifestyle rather suits me.
+I have to say - I think the lifestyle rather suits me.

-I'd been in the saddle with a large UK government department for over 40 years.
-It was enough: I'd done my bit for Queen and country, I reckon.
 And frankly, I felt deeply unappreciated: in the private sector, people doing (a far, far easier version of) my job - Data Protection Subject Matter Expert/DPO - earn something like three or four times my salary.

-So when I realised that early retirement was a viable option for me while there's still plenty of tread on my tires, I jumped at it.
+When I realised that early retirement was a viable option for me while there's still plenty of tread on my tires, I jumped at it.

 Wouldn't you?